🇪🇸 Ahora disponible en español | Now available in Spanish →

 Oral GLP-1 Tablets

 For patients who prefer a daily oral option over weekly injections.
-Your physician will discuss whether an oral GLP-1 is appropriate for your treatment plan.
+Your licensed provider will discuss whether an oral GLP-1 is appropriate for your treatment plan.

 • No injections required